How to apply for an undergraduate course

 2. Attend a selection event (this only applies to some courses)

-Some of our courses, such as nursing, require you to attend a selection event or have a selection process as part of the application process.
+Some of our courses, such as nursing, require you to attend a selection event (either on campus or virtually) or have a selection process as part of the application process.
 If you're invited to one of these, we will send you some information to help you prepare, as well as details of the date, time and location.

-For some of the creative courses, such as art or fashion, you will need to bring along some examples of your work.
-We'll send you advice on this before you come.
+For some of the creative courses, such as art or fashion, you will need to provide examples of your work.
+We'll send you advice on this once you've applied.

 3. Check your application status

-You can check the status of your application using UCAS Track.
+You can check the status of your application using The UCAS Hub.
 You will be able to see whether you've been offered a place on the courses you have applied for, and reply to your offers.

-UCAS Track is the first place you will see if you've been offered a place, so it's a good idea to check it regularly.
+The UCAS Hub is the first place you will see if you've been offered a place, so it's a good idea to check it regularly.

 4. Receive your offer